lalachoo/imperial-Japan-military-medical-network/README.md

 ## Reproducing the article

-    python verify_paper_numbers.py     # checks all reported figures against data/
+    python verify_paper_numbers.py     # checks all reported figures against the CSVs

 This is the recommended entry point for a reader or reviewer.
-It rebuilds the network statistics from `data/nodes.csv` and `data/edges.csv` and prints a PASS / FAIL line for each claim, including the permutation tests, assortativity coefficients, community structure, the edge-ablation diagnostic and Table 2.
+It rebuilds the network statistics from `nodes.csv` and `edges.csv` and prints a PASS / FAIL line for each claim, including the permutation tests, assortativity coefficients, community structure, the edge-ablation diagnostic and Table 2.